 Regardless of how you choose to spend your surplus, please be mindful that any expenditure of campaign funds must be reported in the appropriate disclosure report and electronically filed with the Commission.

 III.
 FILING A NEW ORGANIZATIONAL REPORT

-If you intend to run for office in the next election and want to carry over your campaign funds, you must file a new Organizational Report on or before August 11, 2019.
+If you intend to run for office in the next election and want to carry over your campaign funds, you must file a new Organizational Report on the CFS on or before August 8, 2021.
 HRS §11-384(f) provides that “campaign funds may be used for the candidate’s next subsequent election as provided in section 11-381 upon registration for the election pursuant to section 11-321.”
 Of course, if there are any changes at any time to your Organizational Report (e.g., new chairperson, treasurer, address, phone number, bank information, etc.), you are required under HRS §11-322 to file an amended Organizational Report within ten (10) days of the change via the candidate filing system.

 IV.
 TERMINATION OF REGISTRATION

-Upon approval by the Commission’s staff of the “Request for Termination of Registration” form (which is available on our website under the tab marked “Forms”), your committee will no longer have to file disclosure reports.
+Upon approval by the Commission’s staff of the “Request for Termination of Registration” form, your committee will no longer have to file disclosure reports.
 The following steps need to be followed:

 - File a final report showing no surplus or deficit.

 - Complete and submit your “Request for Termination of Registration” form when you do not have a surplus or deficit.